So did the "Beckham experiment" work?

 But when the Spaniard’s haul of titles across Europe is examined it begs the question, why not?
 And when a list of viable and available candidates is also surveyed, who else?

 Chelsea’s Russian owner Roman Abramovich may dream of luring Josep Guardiola, the architect of Barcelona’s recent dominance of European football, to Stamford Bridge, but the Catalan is intent on completing his year-long soccer sabbatical.
-Read the rest of this entry »
+FULL POST

 So here we go again.
 Another manager bites the dust at Stamford Bridge.
 Even considering Roman Abramovich’s record when it comes to sacking managers, I have to say I was very surprised he dropped the axe on Roberto Di Matteo.

 I am aware of the numbers: two wins in eight games.
 I am also aware that Chelsea are close to becoming the first European Champions League winner to be knocked out in the group stages of the competition the next season.

 However, I am not convinced changing managers at this point in the season is going to accomplish much, especially when whoever comes in will only have until the end of the season to work with these players.
 FULL POST

 The Los Angeles Lakers' management baffled their own fans when they decided to look past former coach Phil Jackson and instead hire Mike D’Antoni as the new team coach.

 After all, Jackson has won a record eleven titles as coach (five with the Lakers) while D’Antoni has reached the playoffs just five times in his 10 seasons as a head coach.